schultzcole/Aquarium-Motion-Planning/README.md

 For a typical level, generating 1000 PRM nodes takes about .2 seconds, and checking visibility and connecting edges between points takes about .1 seconds.
 Points are generated in approximate poisson disc distribution, using Mitchell's best candidate algorithm.

-Rather than pathfinding from each agent to the goal to develop a unique path for each agent, I instead use Djikstra's algorithm to search in reverse from the goal to find all optimal paths from the goal to every PRM node.
+Rather than pathfinding from each agent to the goal using an algorithm like A* to develop a unique path for each agent, I instead use Djikstra's algorithm to search in reverse from the goal to find all optimal paths from the goal to every PRM node.
 In this case, Djikstra's is a better choice than A*, because it will find optimal paths to every node, rather than an optimal path to a particular goal node.
 The user can press the spacebar to choose a new random goal at runtime, and the search is run in a background thread to maintain a reasonable framerate.
 On a 1000 node PRM, it takes about 100-150ms to run the search.